-How much does an Inventory Management Supply Chain Director make in the United States?
-The average Inventory Management Supply Chain Director salary in the United States is $150,500 as of September 26, 2019, but the range typically falls between $133,360 and $169,710.
+How much does a Inventory Management Supply Chain Director make in the United States?
+The average Inventory Management Supply Chain Director salary in the United States is $151,720 as of December 28, 2020, but the range typically falls between $133,890 and $170,110.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View the Cost of Living in Major Cities

 Includes base and annual incentives